Winter Hut to Hut Expedition in Norway

 Goodbye Langsua and back to Oslo

-There'll be some time to relax this morning, before heading back to Oslo for your return journey home.
+There'll be some time to relax this morning, before heading back to Oslo for your journey home.

 All our adventures take place in wild places.
 Things can go wrong in wild places.
 Your perfectly planned itinerary may change a bit (or a lot) if the weather turns, someone gets hurt, or a volcano erupts.
 Usually though, changes make it all the better.